 As expected, every single kid in that room fell under these qualifications.
 The state allowed us to receive the benefits of the law and to pay in-state tuition and receive TASFA (Texas Application for State Financial Aid) but not FAFSA (Free Application for Federal Student Aid).

 In addition to TASFA, we were also able to apply through a private student loan lender.
 Given the fact that we had no credit or a way to establish it, a co-signor was necessary for processing the loan.
-Some really good church friends were kind enough to support me in this matter and became my co-signors and sponsors.
+Some terrific church friends were kind enough to support me in this matter and became my co-signors and sponsors.

 As thankful as I am for those good friends, the guilt of having placed that financial responsibility on them never left me as I went off to college.
-I could not help it but to be scared that if anything happened to me those good friends of mine would still have to bear the full load of the debt.
-Every day I was scared of being incapacitated or somehow run into immigration problems where I would be unable to pay back my loan, and thus hurting my dear friends.
+I could not help it but be scared that if anything happened to me those good friends of mine would still have to bear the full load of the debt.
+Every day I was afraid of being incapacitated or somehow run into immigration problems where I would be unable to pay back my loan, and thus hurting my dear friends.

 So what do I do?
 I can’t legally work and my parents barely make ends meet…

 In addition to the guilt, I also experienced shame.
-Shame in having people believe that all I wanted were government handouts, when all I ever desired was the opportunity to earn money and pay for an education.
+Shame in having people believe that all I wanted were government handouts when all I ever desired was the opportunity to earn money and pay for an education.